celery/celery/docs/userguide/periodic-tasks.rst

     CELERY_TIMEZONE = 'Europe/London'

+This setting must be added to your app, either by configuration it directly using (``app.conf.CELERY_TIMEZONE = 'Europe/London'``), or by adding it to your configuration module if you have set one up using ``app.config_from_object``.
+See :ref:`celerytut-configuration` for more information about configuration options.

 The default scheduler (storing the schedule in the :file:`celerybeat-schedule` file) will automatically detect that the time zone has changed, and so will reset the schedule itself, but other schedulers may not be so smart (e.g. the